Quasi-Objective Eddy Visualization from Sparse Drifter Data: Results

 \subsection{Global Drifter Program (GDP)}

 In our second example, we focus on a set of drifters in the western North-Atlantic.
 This oceanic region is characterized by a strong and persistent formation of eddies arising from the meanders of the Gulf Stream \cite{Kang2013, Richardson1973}.
 On the $ 4^{th} $ of October, 2006, a floating sargassum patch was detected by the Medium Resolution Imaging Spectrometer (MERIS) on Envisat.
 This feature has a spiralling shape that is also visible from satellite-altimetry data \cite{Beron2015}.
 This floating sargassum patch is visualized in Fig. (\ref{fig:Sargassum}b) using the Maximum Chlorophyl Index (MCI) \cite{Binding2013}.
 Due to frequent cloud coverage, such clear snapshots of floating material in the ocean are very rare. \\ \\ We use the $ \mathrm{\overline{TRA}} $ to extract the eddy highlighted by the spiralling sargassum patch described in \cite{Beron2015}.
 We also compute two further single trajectory metrics: the trajectory length diagnostic (Fig. (\ref{fig:Sargassum}c)) and the looping segments derived from the Lagrangian spin (Fig. (\ref{fig:Sargassum}d)).
-Instead of evaluating the satellite-altimetry-based $ \mathrm{LAVD} $ we include a snapshot of the floating sargassum patch which reveals the presence of an elliptic LCS (Fig. (\ref{fig:Sargassum}b)).
+We include a snapshot of the floating sargassum patch which reveals the presence of an elliptic LCS (Fig. (\ref{fig:Sargassum}b)).
 Similarly to the MCI, the $ \mathrm{\overline{TRA}} $ reveals a Lagrangian eddy centered at $ (67.6^{\circ}W, 37.1^{\circ}N) $.
 Indeed, this eddy is visible as a distinguished local maximum in the $ \mathrm{\overline{TRA}} $-field surrounded by a dense set of closed and convex contours (zoomed inset of Fig. (\ref{fig:Sargassum}a)).
 The white eddy boundary is extracted from the $ \mathrm{\overline{TRA}} $ using the algorithm proposed in Appendix \ref{app: A} with the same parameters presented in section (\ref{sec: QMA}).
 The extracted eddy boundary underestimates the size of the sargassum patch, but correctly approximates the location (Fig. (\ref{fig:Sargassum}b)).
 The cyclonic looping exhibited by the two trajectories inside the eddy additionally confirms the presence of an elliptic LCS (Fig. (\ref{fig:Sargassum}d)) but does not provide a specific estimate for the eddy boundary.
-The trajectory length diagnostic shows a nearby maximum (zoomed inset of Fig. (\ref{fig:Sargassum}c)), which is inconsistent with the generally suggested footprint (local minima) for a coherent eddy in the $ \mathrm{M} $-field (see section (\ref{sec: Mfunction})).
+The trajectory length diagnostic shows a nearby maximum (zoomed inset of Fig. (\ref{fig:Sargassum}c)), which is inconsistent with the generally suggested footprint (local minima) for a coherent eddy in the $ \mathrm{M} $-field (see section (\ref{sec: Mfunction})). \\ \\ Fig. (\ref{fig:Sargassum_LAVD}) shows the $ \mathrm{LAVD} $-field with AVISO trajectories (red) launched backwards in time from true drifter positions at time $ t =276 \ \mathrm{doy} $.
+The mesoscale eddy inferred from the sparse drifter distribution (white curve in zoomed inset of Fig. (\ref{fig:Sargassum_LAVD})) is in close agreement with the $ \mathrm{LAVD} $-eddy (red curve in zoomed inset of Fig. (\ref{fig:Sargassum_LAVD})).
+As expected, drifter and AVISO trajectories show similar looping behaviour inside the identified coherent structure, while they largely differ in other regions.